poaboagye/SpecNorm/README.md

 ## How To Apply Spectral Normalization

-Given a monoligual word embedding (static and contextual embeddings) or any non-language data such as genomic data, you can apply Spectral Normalization with the following command:
+Given a monolingual word embedding (static and contextual embeddings) or any non-language data such as genomic data, you can apply Spectral Normalization with the following command: